patrickfuchs/buildH/docs/buildh.md

 - `OP_stem` is the standard error of the mean, averaged in the same spirit:
 $OP\_stem(CH_j) = \frac{OP\_stddev(CH_j)}{\sqrt{nres}}$

-### PBC
+### Periodic boundary conditions

-Sometimes, when performing MD, some molecules are split over periodic boundary conditions (PBC). **buildH** takes as input whole structure (pdb, gro, xtc, etc.).
+Sometimes, when performing MD, some molecules are split over periodic boundary conditions (PBC). **buildH** takes as input whole structures (pdb, gro, xtc, etc.).
 If broken molecules are supplied, it will most likely generate nonsense results.
-So it is up to the user to take care of making molecules whole before running **buildH** (e.g. by using a tool like *trjconv* in GROMACS).
+So it is up to the user to take care of making molecules whole before running **buildH** (e.g. by using a tool like [trjconv](https://manual.gromacs.org/current/onlinehelp/gmx-trjconv.html) in GROMACS with flag `-pbc mol`).

 ## Further documentations